lodgify/public-internaltools-recruitment-be-test/README.md

 ## Background

-As a team focused on giving tools to our support and marketing teams, we usually need to deal with large amounts of data and external API integrations.
+As a team focused on giving tools to our support and marketing teams, we usually need to deal with external API integrations.

 ## The Code